-Tremont Street Waverley Avenue Woodward Street Lowell Avenue River Street East Side Parkway Algonquin Road California Street Newtonville Avenue Cabot Street Langlev Road hereby by the
+Tremont Street Waverley Avenue Woodward Street Lowell Avenue River Street

+River Street East Side Parkway Algonquin Road California Street Newtonville Avenue Cabot Street Langley Road

 In accordance with the provisions of Chapter 90, Section 18, of the General Laws (Ter.
-Ed.) as amended, the following Special Speed Regulation is of the City of Newton
+Ed.) as amended, the following Special Speed Regulation is

-Adopted
+hereby Adopted

-Board of Alderman
+by the Board of Alderman

+of the City of Newton